Weymouthiidae: Description

+The family is named after the type genus, Weymouthia, which is named after Weymouth, Massachusetts.
 Most taxa in this family are small (1–2 cm or 0.4–0.8 inches long), but this is large for the Eodiscina.
 The glabella is wide at its base, normally parallel sided but may taper gently or be at its widest at half length.
 Glabellar furrows are mainly absent, but incomplete furrows may be present in some species and deeply impressed transglabellar furrows also occur.
 Free cheeks (or fixigenae) are normally confluent in front of glabella.
 The occipital ring may be simple or split into two lateral lobes (e. g. in Chelediscus and Tannudiscus).
 All Weymouthiidae lack eyes.
 The thorax consists of three rings when known (Mallagnostus, Marocconus, Serrodiscus, Tannudiscus and Weymouthia).
 The pygidial axis is long and strongly tapered with 10 or more axial rings.
 The segmentation of the axis, however, is often effaced.
 The Weymouthiidae include forms with the rear of the glabella roundly expanded over the occipital ring or with a vertical spine, forms in which the occipital ring cannot be discerned because the glabella is expanded, and forms with a primitive occipital structure but with a greatly increased numbers of axial segments.